6 Trailblazing Johnson & Johnson Scientists Past and Present

 In fact, eight of the company’s first 14 employees were women.
 And by 1908, women led a quarter of Johnson & Johnson’s departments.

-We asked Gurowitz to tell us more about von Kuster and two other trailblazing female scientists at Johnson & Johnson—and also asked their modern-day equivalents what it’s like to be a scientist at the company today.
+In honor of Women's History Month, we asked Gurowitz to tell us more about von Kuster and two other trailblazing female scientists at Johnson & Johnson—and also asked their modern-day equivalents what it’s like to be a scientist at the company today.

 Historic Trailblazer: Edith von Kuster, the company's first female scientist